Nibato/nibmods-7dtd/INSTALL.md

 3. Clone the source code from [github](https://github.com/Nibato/nibmods-7dtd)

 4. The project files currently expect the game to be installed at `C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die`.
 If your game directory lies elsewhere, you will need to update the paths of the referenced game assemblies, and the build-events for each mod you wish to build.

+When building, the output assembly and relevant mod files will be copied to the game directory.